-Sinclair Sherrill has a personal interest and association with explicit, structured, multi-sensory reading instruction.
-His mother, Patty, was an Orton-Gillingham and Slingerland Institute trained teacher who dedicated herself to helping dyslexic students and all learners become effective readers.
-In the late 60's and 70’s she worked entirely on her own to introduce this ideal reading instruction approach into public schools.
+Mr. Sherrill has a family association with structured language reading instruction.
+His mother, Patty, was an Orton-Gillingham Fellow, before there was such a designation, and Slingerland Institute of Literacy trained teacher who dedicated herself to helping dyslexic students and all learners become effective readers.
+In the late 60’s and 70’s she worked entirely on her own to introduce structured language reading instruction methods into public schools.

-He has been grant maker for 31 years.
-Mr. Sherrill has been a consultant in the nonprofit sector, assisting numerous organizations with their governance, fundraising, and external relations objectives.
-These include: Sheltering Arms; Volunteers of America; the Center for Retinal Research at Columbia University, (NYC); Cambridge College; the Angel Fund of Boston, which supports research for amyotrophic lateral sclerosis (ALS) at the Massachusetts General Hospital; and the Independent Education Consultants of America Foundation.
+Mr. Sherrill has been a consultant in the non-profit sector, assisting numerous organizations with their governance, fundraising, and external relations objectives.
+These include: Sheltering Arms, (N.Y.C.); Volunteers of America, (N.Y.C.); the Center for Retinal Research at Columbia University, (NYC); Cambridge College (MA); the Angel Fund of Boston, which supports research for amyotrophic lateral sclerosis (ALS) at the Massachusetts General Hospital, MA; Ecole Blingue of Boston, MA; and the Independent Education Consultants of America Foundation,(VA)

-In 2010, Mr. Sherrill organized the preliminary philanthropic initiative with co-founder, Sebastian Scripps which led to establishing Boon.
-Their targeted research on education, strategic analysis, and a growing basis of knowledge made it possible to direct new, major grants to key education programs.
-The project began in the learning differences field and expanded to include general education field research, early and elementary school education, legislation and public funding for education, literacy, and professional development.
+In 2011, Mr. Sherrill organized a preliminary philanthropic research project with J. Sebastian Scripps and Jeffrey W. Earls, which led to establishing Boon in 2016.
+Their analysis began in the learning differences field and expanded to include general education, pre-school and elementary school education, policy, legislation, public funding for education, the science of reading and all forms of reading instruction, and professional development opportunities for teachers.